Cardiac Hospital Hisham A. Alsager

 The objective, when Hisham A. Alsager Cardiology Hospital was designed, was to realise a positive space that could act as a place of social activity, rather than merely a hospital centre.
 The anatomical scheme of the heart and its function in the entire human body was the theme employed in designing the project.

 The main lighting challenge in this project was to conform to such an exquisite architecture that required custom-made Fil + profiles that would be able to adapt to different lengths depending on the particular space.
-At Lamp, as experts in profiling, we are able to manage to all the specific needs of a project.
+At Lamp, we are able to manage to all the specific needs of a project.
 We manufactured almost 300 profiles of 17 different lengths.
-We also creatively devised an application for our Mini Proa solution to be utilised in the water area which provided the space with indirect lighting.

 At an architectural level, instead of treating the exterior design, according to the volumetric study, as a hospital construction (purely functional, containment volumes), an approach closer to socio-cultural elements was proposed, where a stone frame was built, marked by two large red openings in the façade, which invites users to access the interior of the building and hints at what users will find once they are inside.
 Moreover, this stone environment is what provides us with the necessary protection against the harsh Kuwaiti weather conditions, guaranteeing high levels of sustainability and low maintenance costs.